AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/create-datastream.md

 >[!NOTE]
 >
 >Enabling each of the services that your organization uses ensures data collected in the mobile app can be used everywhere.
-For more information about datastream settings, review the documentation [here](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/datastreams.html#adobe-experience-platform-settings).
+For more information about datastream settings, review the documentation [here](https://experienceleague.adobe.com/docs/experience-platform/datastreams/overview.html).

 When implementing Platform Mobile SDK in your own app, you should ultimately create three datastreams to map to your three tag environments (development, stage, and production).
 If you are using Platform Mobile SDK with Platform-based applications such as Adobe Real-Time Customer Data Platform or Adobe Journey Optimizer, you should be sure to create those datastreams in the appropriate sandboxes.

 >[!SUCCESS]
 >
+>You have now a datastream to use for the remainder of the tutorial.
+>
->You have now a datastream to use for the remainder of the tutorial.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796)
+>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-data/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796)

 Next: **[Configure a tag property](configure-tags.md)**